 The University Police Department is authorized to enforce parking policies and to have the ability to issue citations and/or order towing of vehicles found in violation of parking policies.
 All citation fines are payable to Fitchburg State University within 21 days after the date of violation.
-Payment may be made online at citationpayment.fitchburgstate.edu,by mail, in person, or by an authorized person.
-Payments may be made online using a credit card or at the Housing and Residential Services Office Monday through Friday, 8 a.m. to 5 p.m., or by mailing a check or money order to: Fitchburg State University, Parking Services, 160 Pearl St., Fitchburg, MA 01420.
+Payment may be made online in our parking portal (fitchburg.t2hosted.com), by mail, in person, or by an authorized person.
+Payments may be made online using a credit or debit card or at the Housing and Residential Services office Monday through Friday, 8 am to 5 pm, or by mailing a check or money order to: Fitchburg State University, Parking Services, 160 Pearl St., Fitchburg, MA 01420.